 - Indirect discrimination at work happens when a rule, policy or procedure places a person or a group at a disadvantage.

-Employers might miss signs of indirect discrimination simply because new situations arise.
-However, you need to prioritise identifying both types of wrong treatment as soon as they occur.
-Then, you apply measures to deal with any situation that places staff members at a disadvantage.
+You need to prioritise identifying both types of improper treatment as soon as they occur.
+Then, you should apply measures to deal with any situation that places staff members at a disadvantage.

-Both direct and indirect discrimination in employment can bring serious damage to reputation and workforce trust.
-Employers need to remember that staff members might discriminate against each other, and not turn a blind eye to workplace conflicts.
-Failing to identify unlawful behaviours still weighs heavily on the company in the eyes of the law.
+Both direct and indirect discrimination in employment can bring serious damage to reputation and workplace trust.
+Employers need to remember that staff members might discriminate against each other, so they should be vigilant to any perceived workplace conflicts.
+Failing to identify unlawful behaviour can land your business in hot water from a legal standpoint.

 Further considerations on how direct discrimination occurs

-It is worth noting that it also happens by association with a person with protected characteristics.
-An employee who doesn’t come from a race minority can face bad treatment due to workplace friendship with a person of colour.
+It is worth noting that discrimination also happens by association with a person with protected characteristics.
+For example, an employee who doesn’t come from an ethnic minority background can be the victim of discrimination if they face poor treatment because of a workplace friendship with a colleague of differing ethnicity.

 A more subtle example refers to the parent of a disabled child.
-If their employer dismisses them because they care for a disabled child, it becomes a case of discrimination.
+If their employer dismisses them because they have caring responsibilities for a disabled child, it becomes a case of discrimination.

-When your workforce changes, you might face situations that you never came across before.
-Even if your policies protect your staff from unlawful treatment, that doesn’t eliminate the risk of wrong perceptions and behaviours.
-Dealing with discrimination claims, whether founded or unfounded, is never a place where an employer wants to find themselves, and if not handled correctly could lead to a tribunal claim or a formal grievance.
+Even if you have policies in place to protect your staff from unlawful treatment, that doesn’t eliminate the risk of wrongful perceptions and behaviours.
+Dealing with discrimination claims, whether founded or unfounded, could lead to a tribunal claim if not handled correctly.

 Related resources